-Effective from 29 June 2018, the Fund's units have been reclassified from financial liability to equity as they satisfied all the above criteria.
+The Fund's units are classified as equity as they satisfy all the above criteria.

 (h) Cash and cash equivalents

 For the purpose of the Statement of Cash Flows, Cash and Cash Equivalents includes cash on hand, deposits held at call with financial institutions, other short term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
 Bank overdrafts are shown within Interest bearing liabilities in Current Liabilities in the Statement of Financial Position.